SherryPham/hidypa/README.md

 ## Acknowledgments

-This implementation builds upon research in statistical watermarking and cryptographic fingerprinting for LLMs.
-Special thanks to:
+This implementation builds upon the theoretical framework presented in:

+> **Cohen, A., Hoover, A., & Schoenbach, G.** (2024). *Watermarking Language Models for Many Adaptive Users*. arXiv preprint.

+We gratefully acknowledge their foundational work on multi-user watermarking schemes, which inspired and informed the development of Hi-DyPa.

+Additional thanks to:
 - HuggingFace Transformers team
 - PyTorch contributors
 - Research community in AI safety and provenance